 Here are prevention methods that you can try:

 Feline asthma affects 5% of cats and can be just as serious for them as it is for us.
-The symptoms are easy to recognize but can also be a result of other medical conditions, so it’s important to contact your veterinarian to rule out other causes of their symptoms to properly diagnose your cat’s asthma.
-An official diagnosis is the first step in successfully managing your cat’s symptoms.
+The signs are easy to recognize but can also be a result of other medical conditions, so it’s important to contact your veterinarian to rule out other causes of their signs to properly diagnose your cat’s asthma.
+An official diagnosis is the first step in successfully managing your cat’s signs.

 Featured Image Credit: RozochkaIvn, Shutterstock